 - Stay in air conditioned places as much as you can.
-Of course, outdoor activities make this tough, but if you are able to take a short break and take advantage an air conditioned building at a park or a vehicle’s air conditioning, do so.
+Of course, outdoor activities make this tough, but if you are able to take a short break and utilize an air conditioned building at a park or a vehicle’s air conditioning, take advantage of it.

 - Drink plenty of fluids.
-Sip on your drink even if you don't consider yourself thirsty, as thirst can be an early indicator of dehydration.
-If you begin having muscle cramps, take a few moments to rest as it may also be an early indicator of dehydration or a separate heat-related illness.
+Sip on your drink even if you don't consider yourself thirsty, as thirst can be an early sign of dehydration.
+If you begin having muscle cramps, take a few moments to rest as it could also be an early sign of dehydration or a separate heat-related illness.

-- Take precautions when planning outdoor activities.
-Any sort of workout or athletic practices should be held earlier or later in the day when the Richmond temperatures are cooler.
+- Take precautions when scheduling outdoor activities.
+Any sort of workout or athletic practices should be done earlier or later in the day when the Richmond temperatures are lower.

 - Dress to stay cooler in hot temperatures.
 Light-colored, lightweight and loose-fitting clothing are your best bet.

-- Keep your shower or bath a little colder than typical.
-It can help you cool down a tad faster so you can get back to enjoying your home’s air conditioning.
+- Keep your shower or bath a little cooler than typical.
+It can help you cool down a little faster so you can get back to enjoying your home’s air conditioning.